bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 {% endhighlight %}

-When the engine encounters the anonymous self-invoking function, which I've identified as `augmented`, the engine creates another context.
+When JS encounters the anonymous self-invoking function, which I've identified as `augmented`, the engine creates another context.

 {% highlight js %}